end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2014-09-12-the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane.md

 I never trusted this technology.
 It is based on a light sensor on top and bottom of the plane which detect which side is the lightest and which is the darkest and assumes that dark side is the ground.
 If the system detect that light side is "under" your plane, it will try to recover by taking the ownership of the commands.
 This means that flying the plane on a cloudy day or over a light ground area can be disastrous.

 The system can be turned off by flipping a switch on your controller but I would tend to forget to check these before a flight.
-Don’t even think to make a loop with this system turned on because that would be bad.
+Don't even think to make a loop with this system turned on because that would be bad.

-I don’t know about you, but if I crash my plane, I has to be my fault and not the one of a faulty system that made a wrong decision.
+I don't know about you, but if I crash my plane, I has to be my fault and not the one of a faulty system that made a wrong decision.
 Aside of that, you \*may\* (and this is the key word) find some examples on the net were this technology saved their plane from a potential crash.

 Good news is this technology can be permanently disabled by unplugging both sensors.